nevrome/bleiglas/README.md

 distances, angles and areas quite correctly.
 I rescaled the temporal data with a factor of 1000 to better show the effect of 3D tessellation.
 You can imagine the samples to be observations in a 3D geo-time-space where one year equals one kilometre.
+Samples with equal position in all three dimensions have to be avoided.

 ``` r
 c14_cmr <- c14bazAAR::get_c14data("adrac") %>%